Prince Fushimi Hiroyasu: Military career

 Prince Hiroyasu entered the Imperial Japanese Naval Academy on 5 April 1886, but resigned in September 1889 and moved to Germany.
 He enrolled in the Naval Academy of the Kaiserliche Marine on 8 April 1892.
 Promoted to midshipman (Fähnrich zur See) on March 30, 1893 and to ensign (Oberfähnrich zur See) on April 20, 1894, he graduated from the academy on 15 August 1895 and returned to service in the IJN.
 He spoke fluent German.
 He then served aboard the cruisers Itsukushima and Matsushima.
 On December 1, 1897, he was promoted to sub-lieutenant and assigned to the battleship Fuji, receiving a promotion to lieutenant on December 27.
 Promoted to lieutenant-commander on July 29, 1903, he served in the Russo-Japanese War (1904–05), and sustained wounds aboard the battleship Mikasa in the Battle of the Yellow Sea (August 1904).
-He later served as executive officer on the cruiser Niitaka, battleship Okinoshima, and cruisers Naniwa and Nisshin.
+He later served as executive officer on the cruiser Niitaka, the battleship Okinoshima, and cruisers Naniwa and Nisshin.
 He was awarded the Order of the Golden Kite, 4th class, for his services in the Russo-Japanese War, and was promoted to commander on September 28, 1906.

 He studied in Great Britain from 1907 to 1910 and upon his return to Japan was promoted to captain on December 1, 1910.
 He commanded the cruiser Takachiho (1910), and later the Asahi and the battlecruiser Ibuki.
 Promoted to rear admiral on August 31, 1913, he rose to vice admiral on December 1, 1916 and to full admiral on December 1, 1922.
 He was a member of the Supreme War Council from 1920 onward.
-He was a strong supporter of the Fleet Faction within the Navy, pushing for cancellation of the Washington Naval Agreement and the building of a more powerful navy.
+He was a strong supporter of the Fleet Faction within the Navy, pushing for the cancellation of the Washington Naval Agreement and the building of a more powerful navy.